- 116 Photos

 Quality of materials and fit, finish, is practically identical to the Kushaq.
 Sure, you could expect Skoda to deliver a more premium experience, but the cabin doesn’t feel particularly cheap or built-to-a-cost either.
 The leatherette used on the seats, doorpads and steering wheel too is of acceptable quality, given the price.

 Much like the Kushaq, seating three at the rear in the Kylaq is possible but not at all recommended.
-The seats have well defined contours, making it difficult for the central passenger to be comfortable.
+There is a central headrest, but the upright posture (due to the backrest and slightly raised seat base) here will mean a compromise in headroom.
+Additionally, the seats have well defined and prominent contours, making it further difficult for the central passenger to be comfortable.
 However, the upside is that the same side bolsters make it phenomenal as a four-seater.

 Features

 On the top-spec Kylaq, Skoda is offering practically everything that the Kushaq gets.
-Here are the highlights:
+Here’s a quick look at the functional features.

 Safety